moondance-labs/tanssi-docs/learn/framework/overview.md

 When developing an Appchain, Substrate represents a great head start by providing a ready-to-use set of implementations of the main building blocks a project needs:

-- **Consensus Algorithms** - There are multiple built-in consensus engines, such as Aura (Proof of Authority), Babe (Proof of Stake), and Grandpa (block finality), but due to the high degree of customization Substrate offers, teams can always choose to develop their specific consensus to adapt to the use case needs, as the Moonbeam team did with [Nimbus Parachain Consensus Framework](https://docs.moonbeam.network/learn/features/consensus/){target=blank}
+- **Consensus Algorithms** - there are multiple built-in consensus engines, such as Aura (Proof of Authority), Babe (Proof of Stake), and Grandpa (block finality), but due to the high degree of customization Substrate offers, teams can always choose to develop their specific consensus to adapt to the use case needs, as the Moonbeam team did with [Nimbus Parachain Consensus Framework](https://docs.moonbeam.network/learn/features/consensus/){target=blank}

-- **Runtime Modules** - Many built-in modules (explained in detail in the [modules](/learn/framework/modules) section) can be selected and configured into your Appchain, such as accounts, balances, staking, governance, identity, and more
+- **Runtime Modules** - many built-in modules (explained in detail in the [modules](/learn/framework/modules) section) can be selected and configured into your Appchain, such as accounts, balances, staking, governance, identity, and more

-- **Networking** - Built-in protocols and libraries for establishing connections, propagating transactions and blocks, synchronizing the blockchain state, and managing network interactions
+- **Networking** - built-in protocols and libraries for establishing connections, propagating transactions and blocks, synchronizing the blockchain state, and managing network interactions

-- **Storage** - Built-in storage mechanisms for efficient data storage and retrieval
+- **Storage** - built-in storage mechanisms for efficient data storage and retrieval

-- **Transaction Queue** - Built-in transaction queue system that manages transaction validation, prioritization, and inclusion in blocks, ensuring the consistency and integrity of the Appchain's state
+- **Transaction Queue** - built-in transaction queue system that manages transaction validation, prioritization, and inclusion in blocks, ensuring the consistency and integrity of the Appchain's state

 - **RPC APIs** - Substrate provides Remote Procedure Call (RPC) APIs that enable external applications to interact with the Appchain querying blockchain data, submitting transactions, and accessing various functionalities exposed by the runtime